svtv/LangSoundTSF/README.md

 - This project is an in-process COM server (TSF text service).
 The DLL may stay loaded while referenced by TSF-enabled processes.
 - If you modify embedded sounds, rebuild the DLL so resources are updated.
+- Known limitation: does not work in Windows Terminal (the TSF text service is not loaded by Terminal, so activation notifications are not received).